All Rights Reserved © 1999 Thomas W. Day

 For example, you have a computer system that requires 250VA, a computer monitor that uses 125VA, and a hard disk recording system that needs another 250VA.
 That adds up to 625VA required for the system.
 Looking at the chart for the 600VA UPS, you see that unit will provide you with about 5 minutes of backup power.
 The 1kVA system will keep you running for 10 minutes during a blackout.
 You, now, need to calculate how much time you will need to save what you're doing and power your system down during an emergency.
 You also have to factor in what you can afford, bigger is more expensive.

-If you still remember how to do music, I think we're ready to turn this stuff on and see what it sounds like.
+If, after all that, you still remember how to do music, I think we're ready to turn this stuff on and see what it sounds like.